Stages of Periodontal Disease

-The earliest stages of periodontal disease is reversible.
+The earliest stages of periodontal disease are reversible.
 This is accomplished thru proper brushing, flossing, and maintaining a regular schedule with your dentist.
-A professional cleaning by your dentist or hygienist is the only way to remove plaque and tartar.
+A professional cleaning by your dentist or hygienist is the only way to remove plaque and tartar especially below the gum line.
 The hygienist will clean (also called scaling) your teeth to remove the tartar and plaque buildup from above and below the gum line.
 If the periodontal disease condition worsens, then a root planing procedure may be necessary.
-Root planing helps smooth irregularities on the roots to make it more difficult for plaque to deposit there.
-Also makes it easier for you to keep your teeth clean at home. , treatment can also include use of antibiotics.
+Root planing helps smooth irregularities on the roots to make it more difficult for plaque to deposit and stick there.
+Also makes it easier for you to keep your teeth clean at home.
+Treatment may also include use of antibiotics.

 If you have advanced periodontitis, your gum tissue may not respond to nonsurgical treatments and good oral hygiene.
 In that case, your periodontitis treatment may require dental surgery.
-These may include:
+This surgical intervention may include:

 -Pocket Reduction Surgery (also called Flap surgery).
 In this procedure, your periodontist makes tiny incisions in your gum so that a section of gum tissue can be lifted back, exposing the roots for more effective scaling and planing.
 Because periodontitis often causes bone loss, the underlying bone may be recontoured before the gum tissue is sutured back in place.
 The procedure generally takes from one to three hours and is performed under local anesthesia.